 Norfolk Arts and the Elizabeth River Project has received a $75,000 National Endowment for the Arts Our Town grant to create public art installations in neighborhoods susceptible to flooding along the Ohio Creek in Norfolk, Virginia.
 This is one of 63 grants nationwide that the NEA approved in this category to support projects that integrate arts, culture, and design activities into efforts that strengthen communities by advancing local economic, physical, and/or social outcomes; ultimately laying the groundwork for sustainable systems change.
 A cash portion of the grant ($15,000) will support a river education curriculum on the Learning Barge and RiverFest 2023.

 “What the Water Wants” will infuse art in the Ohio Creek Watershed Project.
 In collaboration with our non-profit partner, the Elizabeth River Project, residents, the design team, and the City of Norfolk Office of Resilience, the project will be a catalyst to share the story of the river, create public art, improve access, and engage the community in environmental stewardship.
-The team will hire artists to investigate meaningful and beautiful interventions to preserve the environment, connect people, and develop the economic vitality of our shoreline community.
-As part of Riverfest, the City of Norfolk and the Elizabeth River Project will organize and host a free celebration of art and the river during the artwork dedication.
+The team has commissioned artist Christine Rojek to investigate meaningful and beautiful interventions to preserve the environment, connect people, and develop the economic vitality of our shoreline community.
+As part of Riverfest, the City of Norfolk and the Elizabeth River Project will organize and host a free celebration of art and the river during the public art dedication.